-Bill: There were lot of discussions for the first album: How it is going to look and if someone could help them, are they always going to have to put the make-up on by themselves… So in the first photo shoot we had make-up artist there.
-You can see that Peter´ s make-up is totally different and that is because the make-up artist thought he should look more like a cat.
+Bill: There were a lot of discussions for the first album: How it is going to look, and if someone could help them, are they always going to have to put the make-up on by themselves.
+So in the first photoshoot, we had a make-up artist there.
+You can see that Peter´s s make-up is totally different, and that is because the make-up artist thought he should look more like a cat.
 And she helped Gene to become a little more pronounced.
-Paul´ s star was pretty easy but they also helped Ace a little bit.
-When I first met them they all didn’t have the white face and I said that if we all going to be in he same band everyone has to have the white face.
-But anyway, it was the first photo shoot they had ever done and it was quite exciting for them.
-They really weren’t quite sure yet and as you probably know Paul changed his make-up for a short while.
-But we all realised that the star was more important one so he went back.
-Other than being a little nervous about that they had their first record deal and their album was coming out and they did their first photo session, they were very excited.
+Paul´ s star was pretty easy, but they also helped Ace a little bit.
+When I first met them, they all didn’t have a white face, and I said that if we all going to be in the same band, everyone has to have a white face.
+But anyway, it was the first photoshoot they had ever done, and it was quite exciting for them.
+They weren’t quite sure yet, and as you probably know, Paul changed his make-up for a short while.
+But we all realized that the star was a more important one, so he went back.
+Other than being a little nervous about that, they had their first record deal, and their album was coming out, and they did their first photo session, they were very excited.

-I remember seeing the very first TV-show where Gene was interviewed and seemed like he didn’t exactly know what to do there … “laughs”!
+I remember seeing the very first TV-show where Gene was interviewed and seemed like he didn’t exactly know what to do and how to behave there? “laughs”!

-I know that everyone keeps on asking this question but I’ll do it anyway.
-As everyone knows ALIVE! is not a pure live record despite you had recorded three shows for that.
+I know that everyone keeps on asking this question, but I’ll do it anyway as everyone knows ALIVE! is not a pure live record even though you had recorded three shows for that.
 What was the main reason you decide not to use the original live recordings for the album?

-Bill: You have to understand why we did the Alive! album in the beginning.
+Bill: You have to understand why we did the ALIVE! album in the beginning.
 After we did the first three albums, although every album sold a bit more, the group never really broke big.
-So the record company was going through a troubled time and we were going through a troubled time because we had used all the money we had.
+So the record company was going through a troubled time, and we were going through a troubled time because we had used all the money we had.
 The only thing we could do was the live album because it was a cheaper album.
 That is why we did it.
-After we did it we realized that as Kiss is doing the show, jumping and running around the stage, lot of the music was not as good as it should be.
-It´ s fine if you see it live but we sat down and listened to the tape and it didn’t sound as good as we wanted it to.
-So we eventually took the tapes back to Electric Lady in New York and we corrected lot of the problems.
+After we did it, we realized that as Kiss is doing the show, jumping and running around the stage, a lot of the music was not as good as it should be.
+It´ s fine if you see it live, but we sat down and listened to the tape, and it didn’t sound as good as we wanted it to sound.
+So we eventually took the tapes back to Electric Lady in New York, and we corrected a lot of the problems.
 It just sounded a little awkward if you didn’t see the visuals with the music.
 It just sounded odd.
-Today for instance if we would have a live DVD where you could see what was happening when you heard the music it probably would work but it didn’t work back then.
+Today, for instance, if we would have a live DVD where you could see what was happening when you heard the music, it probably would work, but it didn’t work back then.

 Do you still have the original master tapes?